aveen007/aveen007.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Master's candidate in System and Applied Software Engineering at [ITMO University](https://en.itmo.ru/en/), specializing in computer vision, machine learning, and intelligent systems.
-My research focuses on developing automated quality control systems for industrial applications.
+I am a Master's candidate in System and Applied Software Engineering at [ITMO University](https://en.itmo.ru/en/).

 Currently, I work as a Research Assistant at the [Institute of Laser Technology (ILT ITMO)](https://ilt.itmo.ru/team/), where I develop real-time monitoring and control systems for laser welding quality inspection.
 My work involves building data augmentation frameworks using Stable Diffusion, implementing segmentation models, and creating multi-modal analysis pipelines with OpenCV and OCR technologies.